wscn-FED/wscn-video-player/README.md

 loop: if loop playing video (optional defaul: false)

-controlDispearTime: how long when the controls fadeout (optional default: 2000)
+controlDispearTime: how long when the controls fadeout (optional default: 2000, if set -1 imply not dispear)

 stickToTopWhenScroll: when scroll page to overlap video whether stick to top window (optional default: false)
 ```